webix-hub/docs/data/desktop/html_templates.md

 ## XSS Safe templates

 By default, templates markers will be replaced with a value of data without any processing.
-If you have an HTML data in the data object, it will placed in the template.
+If you have HTML data in the data object, it will be placed in the template.
-In most cases this is an advantage, but sometimes it may be necessary to output such data as text, not a html
+In most cases this is an advantage, but sometimes it may be necessary to output such data as text, not an html

 - when you have text data with html special chars ( < > & characters )
 - when you are not sure is data safe or not ( was entered by the user )